-- 1 importing from other areas, this would mean increasing the pressure on land in those areas (Lambin - and Meyfroidt, 2011).
-The net effects of such global agricultural production shifts on land condition - 3 in drylands are not known. - 4 Climate change will exacerbate poverty among some categories of dryland populations (3.4.2; 3.5.2). - 5 Depending on the context, this impact comes through declines in agricultural productivity, changes in - 6 agricultural prices and extreme weather events (Hertel and Lobell, 2014; Hallegatte and Rozenberg, - 7 2017).
-There is high confidence that poverty limits both capacities to adapt to climate change and - 8 availability of financial resources to invest into SLM (3.5.2; 3.6.2; 3.6.3; Gerber et al., 2014; Way, - 9 2016; Vu et al., 2014). - 10 Labour mobility is another key human driver which will interact with climate change.
-Although - strong impacts of climate change on migration in dryland areas are disputed, in some places, it is - 12 likely to provide an added incentive to migrate (3.4.2.7).
-Out-migration will have several - 13 contradictory effects on desertification.
-On one hand, it reduces an immediate pressure on land if it - leads to less dependence on land for livelihoods (Chen et al., 2014; Liu et al., 2016a).
-Moreover, - 15 migrant remittances could be used to fund the adoption of SLM practices.
-Labour mobility from - agriculture to non-agricultural sectors could allow land consolidation, gradually leading to - mechanisation and agricultural intensification (Wang et al., 2014, 2018).
-On the other hand, this can - increase the costs of labour-intensive SLM practices due to lower availability of rural agricultural - labour and/or higher rural wages.
-Out-migration increases the pressure on land if higher wages that - 20 rural migrants earn in urban centres will lead to their higher food consumption.
-Moreover, migrant - 21 remittances could also be used to fund land use expansion to marginal areas (Taylor et al., 2016; Gray - and Bilsborrow, 2014).
-The net effect of these opposite mechanisms varies from place to place (Qin - and Liao, 2016).
-There is very little literature evaluating these joint effects of climate change, - desertification and labour mobility (7.3.2). - 25 There are also many other institutional, policy and socio-economic drivers of desertification, such as - land tenure insecurity, lack of property rights, lack of access to markets, and to rural advisory - 27 services, lack of technical knowledge and skills, agricultural price distortions, agricultural support and - subsidies contributing to desertification, and lack of economic incentives for SLM (D'Odorico et al., - 29 2013; Geist et al., 2004; Moussa et al., 2016; Mythili and Goedecke, 2016; Sow et al., 2016; Tun et - al., 2015; García-Ruiz, 2010).
-There is no evidence that these factors will be materially affected by - 31 climate change, however, serving as drivers of unsustainable land management practices, they do play - 32 a very important role in modulating responses for climate change adaptation and mitigation (3.6.3).
+- 37 under cultivation) (Lambin, 2012; Lambin et al., 2013; Eitelberg et al., 2015; Gutiérrez-Elorza, 2006; - 38 Kapović Solomun et al., 2018).
+Borrelli et al. (2017) showed that the primary driver of soil erosion in - 39 2012 was cropland expansion.
+Although local food demands could also be met by importing from other - areas, this would mean increasing the pressure on land in those areas (Lambin and Meyfroidt, 2011).
+The net effects of such global agricultural production shifts on land condition in drylands are not known. - 42 Climate change will exacerbate poverty among some categories of dryland populations (3.5.2; 3.6.2). - 43 Depending on the context, this impact comes through declines in agricultural productivity, changes in - 44 agricultural prices and extreme weather events (Hertel and Lobell, 2014; Hallegatte and Rozenberg, - 45 2017).
+There is high confidence that poverty limits both capacities to adapt to climate change and - 46 availability of financial resources to invest into SLM (3.6.2; 3.7.2; 3.7.3; Gerber et al., 2014; Way, - 47 2016; Vu et al., 2014).

+Labour mobility is another key human driver which will interact with climate change.
+Although strong 1 2 impacts of climate change on migration in dryland areas are disputed, in some places, it is likely to 3 provide an added incentive to migrate (3.5.2.7).
+Out-migration will have several contradictory effects 4 on desertification.
+On one hand, it reduces an immediate pressure on land if it leads to less dependence 5 on land for livelihoods (Chen et al., 2014; Liu et al., 2016a).
+Moreover, migrant remittances could be used to fund the adoption of SLM practices.
+Labour mobility from agriculture to non-agricultural 6 7 sectors could allow land consolidation, gradually leading to mechanisation and agricultural intensification (Wang et al., 2014, 2018).
+On the other hand, this can increase the costs of labour-8 9 intensive SLM practices due to lower availability of rural agricultural labour and/or higher rural wages.
+Out-migration increases the pressure on land if higher wages that rural migrants earn in urban centres 10 11 will lead to their higher food consumption.
+Moreover, migrant remittances could also be used to fund 12 land use expansion to marginal areas (Taylor et al., 2016; Gray and Bilsborrow, 2014).
+The net effect 13 of these opposite mechanisms varies from place to place (Qin and Liao, 2016).
+There is very little 14 literature evaluating these joint effects of climate change, desertification and labour mobility (7.4.2).

+15 There are also many other institutional, policy and socio-economic drivers of desertification, such as

+16 land tenure insecurity, lack of property rights, lack of access to markets, and to rural advisory services,

+- 17 lack of technical knowledge and skills, agricultural price distortions, agricultural support and subsidies - 18 contributing to desertification, and lack of economic incentives for SLM (D'Odorico et al., 2013; Geist - 19 et al., 2004; Moussa et al., 2016; Mythili and Goedecke, 2016; Sow et al., 2016; Tun et al., 2015; García- - 20 Ruiz, 2010).
+There is no evidence that these factors will be materially affected by climate change, - 21 however, serving as drivers of unsustainable land management practices, they do play a very important - role in modulating responses for climate change adaptation and mitigation (3.7.3).

-3.1.4.3 Interaction of Drivers: Desertification Syndrome versus Drylands Development Paradigm
+23 3.2.4.3 Interaction of Drivers: Desertification Syndrome versus Drylands Development Paradigm